-When you hand over your data to your chosen IT recycler, do you know where it actually ends up?
-Does your IT recycler have a contract with you?
+When you hand over your data to your chosen IT disposal partner, do you know where it actually ends up?
+Does your IT disposal partner have a contract with you?
 When they collect your equipment does it go straight to their processing facility?

 These are the questions you should be asking your IT disposal partner.
 Once your data holding media has been removed from its normal operating environment, your data is subjected to a greater risk, than when it was securely operating within your network.
 The disposal process should be as secure as your live process, a poorly planned process or a poorly chosen processor can increase the risk of a data breach.
 Once the equipment and data leave your site, the security is now out of your control.